 Padahastasana (Hand to Foot Pose)-Alignment, Benefits and Cautions

 Padahastasana is also known as Hand to Foot Pose.
 It is practised during the Surya Namaskar or Sun Salutation.
 Padahastasana massages and tones the digestive organs while increasing flexibility in your calves and hamstrings.
+It can also release excess vata (air) from your abdomen and improve blood circulation.

 - Stand with the spine erect, feet together and hands besides the body